wozimu/Better-MicroG/README.md

 This is a Magisk module that contains the required files to be able to sync your Google Contacts and Calendar to your device.

 For use with MicroG.
-WARNING: Compatible only with arm64/64-bit devices running Android 12!
+WARNING: Compatible only with arm64/64-bit devices running Android 12 and above!

 # Versions